braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 #### Blocks

 Blocks represent different types of content you can use in your message.
 Simply drag one inside an existing row segment, and it will auto-adjust to the cell width.
+The **Close Button** will remain at the top section of your message so that users always have an option to dismiss the modal.

 {% alert tip %}
 Before you add blocks, set up [message-level styles](#set-message-level-styles) for the message container, font, colors, and anything else you want to customize.
 You can then customize individual blocks as needed.